WTFAcademy/WTF-zk/Languages/en/08_Remainder/readme.md

 # WTF zk Tutorial 8: Chinese Remainder Theorem

-In this tutorial, we will introduce residue classes and the famous Chinese Remainder Theorem, which can be used to solve systems of congruences.
+In this tutorial, we will introduce residue classes and the famous Chinese Remainder Theorem, which can be used to solve system of congruence equations.

 ## 1. The Unknown Number Problem

 The book "Sunzi Suanjing" from the Northern and Southern Dynasties period (420 AD - 589 AD) records a problem known as the "Unknown Number" problem, and the warrior who solves this problem can receive the Bitcoin (BTC) held by Sunzi (balance: 0).

-> There is an unknown number, which leaves a remainder of 2 when divided by 3, a remainder of 3 when divided by 5, and a remainder of 2 when divided by 7.
+> There is an unknown number, which leaves a remainder of 2 when counted by 3, a remainder of 3 when counted by 5, and a remainder of 2 when counted by 7.
 What is the number?

-Translated into English: There is an unknown number $x$, which leaves a remainder of 2 when divided by 3, a remainder of 3 when divided by 5, and a remainder of 2 when divided by 7.
+Translated into Modern Language: There is an unknown number $x$, which leaves a remainder of 2 when divided by 3, a remainder of 3 when divided by 5, and a remainder of 2 when divided by 7.
 Find the value of $x$.

-In fact, this is a problem of solving a system of linear congruences, that is, finding $x$ that satisfies the following system of equations:
+In fact, this is a problem of solving a system of linear congruence equations, that is, finding $x$ that satisfies the following system of equations:

 $$
 x \equiv 2 \pmod{3}